candre97/TurtleBot-OLSRd-Configuration-Tutorial/README.md

 - restart_networking.sh - Should reconnect you to your local home wifi network.

 - rc.local : this file runs on boot.
-I have edited it to start "normal" networking on your Pi at boot, so you will automatically connect to
+I have edited it to start "normal" networking on your Pi at boot, so you will automatically connect to a normal (non AdHoc) wifi network

 Files for your Ubuntu PC: